Bill Gates denies conspiracy theories he created virus outbreak | Malay Mail

 It is not the first time Gates has found himself targeted by conspiracy theorists.
 When Zika virus broke out in 2015 in Brazil, he was one of several powerful Western figures blamed for the disease.

-Other rumours claim he is secretly a lizard, an old favourite among online trolls. — AFP
+Other rumours claim he is secretly a lizard, an old favorite among online trolls. — AFP